geofabrik/sendfile_osm_oauth_protector/doc/cookie.md

 ```
-<access token>|<access token secret>|<valid until>
+<access token>|oauth2|<valid until>
 ```

-*access token* is the OAuth access token used to request a protected resource from the OSM API.
+*access token* is the OAuth 2 access token used to request a protected resource from the OSM API.

-*access token secret* is the OAuth access token secret used to request a protected resource from the OSM API.
-A usal OAuth implementation would store this secret on the server in some kind of session management database.
-However, we don't run any session managment and implement the OAuth authentication and authorization procedure as stateless as possible.
+An usal OAuth 2 implementation would store this token on the server in some kind of session management database.
+However, we don't run any session managment and implement the OAuth authorization procedure as stateless as possible.
 That's why we use the client's cookie to store everything which has to be stored.

+`oauth2` is a hardcoded keyword.
+When we used OAuth1, this part was used for the "access token secret".
+However, that does not exist in OAuth2.
+In order to avoid changing the cookie syntax, we just replaced it by a hard-coded string.

 *valid_until* is the date when the authorization will be checked by requesting a protected resource from the OSM API.
 The date uses following format: `%Y-%m-%d:%H:%M:%S`